CFP: Constitution: The power of shaping forms of life

 – Constitutions beyond constitutionalism

 We welcome submissions of extended abstracts of around 500 words, or else of complete papers.
-They should be prepared for blind review and sent to email@example.com.
-The deadline for submissions is July 16.
+They should be prepared for blind review and sent to firstname.lastname@example.org.
+The deadline for submissions has been extended to July 23.
 Notices of acceptance will be sent by July 30.

 The conference is hosted by the Instituto de Humanidades and the Núcleo de Teoría Social (Facultad de Ciencias Sociales e Historia) of the Universidad Diego Portales.
 For additional information, please contact the organizers, Rodrigo Cordero and Wolfhart Totschnig, at the email address above.